darkowic/edu-javascript-modules/src/03-tooling/mixed-module-bundling/README.md

 1. **Module Composition** - How different module types can be composed together to create a cohesive application
 2. **Cross-Module Dependencies** - How modules can import and use functionality from other module types
-3. **Webpack's Resolution System** - How webpack resolves different module formats seamlessly
+3. **Modern Bundlers' Resolution Systems** - How bundlers like Webpack and Vite resolve different module formats seamlessly
 4. **Single Application Purpose** - Instead of isolated examples, all modules work together for a single purpose
+5. **Bundler Flexibility** - The same codebase can be built with different bundlers

 This approach better reflects real-world applications where different libraries and modules (potentially using different module systems) need to work together.